Meet Our Team

 Aldo Bouroncle

-Aldo has more than 10 years of experience across governance, operations, project delivery, transformation and marketing.
-He currently leads the commercial marketing strategy for Westpac’s largest transformation program, UNITE, where he works on major organisational change initiatives.
-Aldo is also a Board Observer with Disability Sports Australia through a program supported by Westpac, which provides emerging leaders the opportunity to observe board processes and gain insight into governance within the nonprofit sector.
+Aldo has more than 10 years across governance, operations, project delivery, transformation and marketing, and leads the commercial marketing strategy for Westpac's largest transformation program, UNITE.
+He joins our Board as an Observer through a program supported by Westpac, which gives emerging leaders insight into governance in the nonprofit sector.

 Eleanor Anstey

-Eleanor holds a Bachelor of Laws (Honours) from Queensland University of Technology and has worked as a paralegal within the Australian Government since 2024.
-She brings experience across legal, governance and compliance, supporting effective organisational operations.
-Eleanor is the Company Secretary of Disability Sports Australia.
-Having grown up playing sport, she understands the value it brings to people’s lives and is committed to improving access so more people can take part in ways that work for them.
+Eleanor is our Company Secretary, supporting governance and compliance across the organisation.
+She holds a Bachelor of Laws (Honours) from Queensland University of Technology and has worked as a paralegal within the Australian Government since 2024.
+Her experience spans legal, governance and compliance, and she is committed to improving access so more people can take part in sport.